 Many customers use Akrometrix tools when they are seeing a specific problem that may be related to warpage.
 A common example would be a solder ball crack or open that is found through quality inspection after the reflow process.
 The warpage data from Akrometrix can often be correlated with failing part types, in locations when warpage is high and/or does not match between solder ball mating surfaces.

-Warpage or strain data can also correlate to other problems found in packages, including: die cracking, open/cracked leads, and surface delamination.
+Warpage or strain data can also correlate to other problems found in packages, including: bridges, open/cracked leads, head-in-pillow, pad cratering, die cracking and surface delamination.

 Quality Assurance/Reliability:

-The TherMoire and LineMoire tools can quantify warpage criteria for customer products.
+The TherMoire and TTSM tools can quantify warpage criteria for customer products.
 Real world observation of product failures in either outgoing functionality tests or 1-year warranty replacements can be correlated with measured warpage values to find if product failures are specific to warpage levels.
+The TTSM device is particularly useful for nondestructive onsite testing, as it is designed to take rapid room temperature measurements and can handle a large volume of parts using the technology described below.
 High Volume Testing (HVT):

-New technology introduced to the Studio software in 2011 allows the automatic locating and cropping of multiple samples within the measurement area.
+Technology introduced to the Studio software in 2011 allows the automatic locating and cropping of multiple samples within the measurement area.
 This feature, called Part Tracking, is built in to the measurement acquisition software (Surface Measurement).
 This approach is ideal for the measurement throughput necessary for lot sampling under thermal characterization, for customers doing high volume testing.
+Additionally, Automated Report Generation (ARG) was added in 2016 to allow automated report creating through data mining of metadata retained within measurement files.
+The addition of ARG allows an easier path for organizing large and complex data sets into a readable format.

-Pass/Fail decisions versus industry standards: Both JEDEC and JEITA have set industry standards for package warpage.
+Pass/Fail decisions versus industry standards:

+Both JEDEC and JEITA have set industry standards for package warpage.
 Akrometrix can provide exactly what a customer needs to compare their package with these standards.
 In fact, many of the example result plots in both of these standards were generated by Akrometrix equipment.
 Matching and comparing shape of package and local site on PCB: Often the most important information can be, not how much a package warps, but how much does it warp in comparison to its mounting surface.
 Industry standards for package warpage do not take into account the local site warpage of the PCB attachment area.
 Akrometrix can quantify and compare both surfaces to best understand where package and PCB shape are mismatched.
 Refer to the section on Interface Analysis.
-Specific problems observed include: - Die-Substrate delamination - PCB-BGA cold joint/bridging - Stacked Die delamination - Head in Pillow and Head on Pillow defects Material and Design Choices for like Form Factors: Another common design consideration where Akrometrix data can be helpful is in choosing between different materials or designs for the same form factor.
+Specific problems observed include: - Die-Substrate delamination - PCB-BGA cold joint/bridging - Stacked Die delamination - Head in Pillow and Head on Pillow defects Material and Design Choices for like Form Factors:

+Another common design consideration where Akrometrix data can be helpful is in choosing between different materials or designs for the same form factor.
 A customer may see no difference between three prototypes until they use an Akrometrix system to see which prototype shows favorable warpage characteristics; engineers can then make choices that will lead to more reliable solder joints.
 The same decisions can also be aided with CTE calculations and strain maps found with the DIC add-on module.
 Characterization of Local Features:

-Particularly with the DFP module for larger steps heights, Akrometrix can measure associated heights and consistency of these heights on local features.
+Particularly with the DFP module for larger step heights, Akrometrix can measure associated heights and consistency of these heights on local features.
 The ability to draw 2D chord plots is often helpful in these cases.
 Examples include:

 - Solder ball height

 - Solder mask versus bond pad height

 - Solder mask versus metal trace height

 - Flatness between connector leads

 - Socket pin flatness

 FEA Model Validation: